-- Blackboard Scavenger Hunt.
+- 1. Blackboard Scavenger Hunt.
 The hunt is designed to help familiarize you with the essential features of Blackboard.
 Complete by Wednesday of Week 1 (3rd day of class).
 1 point will be deducted each day for late submissions. - 2.
-Video Lectures.
-Students will watch video lectures each week.
-Lectures will include references to the text that students should review as part of the lecture.
-Students will take a weekly quiz after video/readings.
-Some handouts are provided to assist with note-taking, but students should also take personal notes over the lectures and readings.
-These notes are essential to prepare for the weekly reading quiz and the final exam.
-Students may use the handouts and their notes for the weekly quiz. - 3.
 Assigned Readings.
-Lectures will reference essential readings.
-These should be completed as referenced in the video lectures for context. - 4.
+Weekly reading assignments are listed in the schedule.
+These should be completed toward the beginning of the week as much as possible to ensure time to complete other assignments which depend on the readings. - 3.
+Lectures.
+Students will read lectures each week. - 4.
 Weekly Quizzes.
-After completing the video lectures and readings, students will take a weekly quiz.
-Students may use provided handouts and personal notes on the weekly quiz. - 5.
+After reading the Bible and the lecture, students will take a quiz to review understanding and to prepare for the final exam. - 5.
 Discussion Boards.
 Students are expected to respond to weekly topics assigned by the instructor in a thoughtful, academic manner.
-These questions are reflective in nature and intended to encourage thought about the video lectures and readings as well as to facilitate dialogue on these topics.
-Initial posts are due by the end of the assigned week.
-Discussion with classmates continues through the first part of the following week.

-Students should engage in robust discussions with their classmates about posts on discussion boards.
+These questions are reflective in nature and intended to encourage thought about the readings and lectures as well as to facilitate dialogue on these topics.
+Sunday deadline for initial responses. - Students should also engage in robust discussions with their classmates about posts on discussion boards.
 This is a minimal expectation of two substantive responses per week.
 These interactions are due by Wednesday of the week following the initial posts.
 All discussion posts should strive to build community and enhance the learning process.